 Why are my cats ears hot – reason number one: Your cat might have an allergic reaction.

 Your cat’s ears might be the sign that she has allergic reactions to stimulants like mold, grass, dust, and pollen, or she has eaten something she’s allergic to.
 How do you spot allergies?
-Look if your cat is sneezing, has itchy and hot rashes, watery eye discharge, or has hot ears.
+Look if your cat has itchy and hot rashes, watery eye discharge together with sneezing, or has hot ears.

 You can discover if your car has allergies by taking her to the vet, and the vet should test a cat for specific allergens.
 If the tests show positive for some, antihistamines will be needed.